 Disputing the adjudication can give rise to a “genuine dispute”

 In his judgment the Acting Master considered a number of other issues.
 He followed the Court of Appeal in Diploma Construction in finding that KBR’s dispute about the invoices could not constitute a genuine dispute for the purposes of setting the statutory demand aside.
 However, he found that there could be a genuine dispute if the validity of the determination itself was the subject of a bona fide challenge, such as KBR’s contention that the adjudicator had fallen into jurisdictional error.

 A word of caution

 The decision in Diploma Constructions (WA) Pty Ltd v KPA Architects Pty Ltd should be carefully considered by anyone who is thinking of enforcing a CCA determination in Western Australia.
 The judgment considers many of the different arguments which can be raised for and against the use of statutory demands in these circumstances, and even to the extent that it is not binding, the reasoning in the judgment may well be adopted in future cases.
 Using a statutory demand to enforce a determination can be a very effective strategy but is a risky one if not guided by expert advice.

-For inquiries regarding insolvency or building and construction disputes, contact Tom Darbyshire or any member of the commercial dispute resolution team at Kott Gunning on 9321 3755.
+For inquiries regarding insolvency or building and construction disputes, contact any member of the commercial dispute resolution team at Kott Gunning on 9321 3755.

 The information published on this website is of a general nature and should not be construed as legal advice.
 Whilst we aim to provide timely, relevant and accurate information, the law may change and circumstances may differ.
 You should not therefore act in reliance on it without first obtaining specific legal advice.